weiliu620/ucair/README.md

 This repository includes some c++ and python code for the lung and vessel extraction.

-Requirement to build the c++ code:
+Requirement to build the c++ code under Linux:

 (1) Latest Boost library (http://www.boost.org/).
 Most libraries in Boost are header only, and do not need to build.
 Unfortunately, this project need the